Natural Treatment Options for Common Infections

 - And for some infections, colloidal silver (definitely not all).

-These are just my favorites.
+These are my favorites.
 However, there are a few more to consider.
-For example, if you’re dealing with a staph infection, niacinamide in higher doses can be great.
-Another option that I have recently begun to favor for a variety of potential issues is cryptolepis.
-That one likely deserves its own article, but that might be something you might want to look into as well.
-Oregano oil, clove, manuka honey, and fucoxanthin are also really good for a variety of bacterial infections but are unfortunately often overlooked.
+For example, niacinamide in higher doses can be great if you’re dealing with a staph infection.
+Another option that I have recently begun to favor for various potential issues is cryptolepis.
+That one likely deserves its own article, but that might also be something you might want to look into.
+Oregano oil, clove, manuka honey, and fucoxanthin are also suitable for various bacterial infections but are unfortunately often overlooked.

 A Note on Olive Leaf